 A viewer satisfies the “viewer” conformance profile if

-It satisfies the “consumer” conformance profile.
+It satisfies the “SARIF consumer” conformance profile.

 It additionally satisfies the normative requirements in §3 that are designated as applying to viewers.
 (Informative) Acknowledgments

 (Note: A Work Product approved by the TC must include a list of people who participated in the development of the Work Product.
 This is generally done by collecting the list of names in this appendix.
 This list shall be initially compiled by the Chair, and any Member of the TC may add or remove their names from the list by request.